 Why should your company use an asset management system?
 You should us it to:

 - See a faster return on your asset investments

 - Provide measurable improvement to your operating efficiency to stakeholders

 - Lower your costs by analyzing what assets are good and what assets are bad

 - Reduce the administrative burden of producing complex reports

-- Provide a higher level of compliance
+- Provide higher compliance levels

-- Manage your risk better
+- Manage your risks better

-Apptricity’s Enterprise Asset Management Software application gives you a single, unified view of your Asset, and Inventory Management procedures.
-It also provides you with a cloud-based system, along with mobile applications, that feature IoT integrations.
+Apptricity’s Enterprise Asset Management Software application gives you a single, unified view of your asset and inventory management procedures.
+It also provides you with a cloud-based system, along with mobile applications that feature IoT integrations.
 This means it provides real-time updates of end-to-end asset management process.
 Plus, each application can be used separately, or in conjunction with the others to scale with your needs.